Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Hobosexuals became masters of it.
 They seek out high-earning women who have complex feelings about their societal role and use that to their advantage.

-It’s difficult to overcome these complex feelings arising from outearning your partner.
+It’s difficult to overcome the complex feelings that arise from outearning your partner.

 Their Feelings Aren’t Your Problem